apache/spark/docs/sql-ref-syntax-qry-select-pivot.md

 * **column_list**

-    It contains columns in the `FROM` clause, which specific the columns we want to replaced with new columns, we can use brackets to surround the columns, such as `( c1, c2 )`.
+    It contains columns in the `FROM` clause, which specifies the columns we want to replaced with new columns, we can use brackets to surround the columns, such as `( c1, c2 )`.

 * **expression_list**

-    It specifics new columns, which used to match values in `column_List` as the aggregating condition, we can also add alias for them.
+    It specifies new columns, which used to match values in `column_List` as the aggregating condition, we can also add alias for them.

 ### Examples